-Smith Mountain Lake is a refreshingly different destination in the picturesque Blue Ridge Mountains of Virginia renowned for its scenic natural beauty, rural charm and amazing recreational activities.
+Smith Mountain Lake is a refreshingly different destination in the picturesque Blue Ridge Mountains of Virginia.
+It’s renowned for its scenic natural beauty, rural charm and amazing recreational activities.

-If you’re looking for a family-friendly vacation spot, a remote work retreat or an idyllic location for a permanent or second home, Smith Mountain Lake is hard to beat for so many reasons!
+For more than 25 years, the SML Insiders’ Guide has been the go-to website for those looking for a family-friendly vacation spot, a remote work retreat or an idyllic location for a permanent or second home.

 Ready to Dive In?

-We invite you to sign up for our e-newsletter where we share SML news and events, travel planning tips, excursion inspiration, deals and coupons.
+We invite you to sign up for the SML Insiders’ Guide e-newsletter where we share SML news and events, travel planning tips, excursion inspiration, deals and coupons.

 staying here